ghi-electronics/Documentation/software/tinyclr/tutorials/uart.md

 It is sometimes necessary to generate a `break` signal before transmission to let the receiver(s) know that a new data frame is starting.
 Such is the case when using the DMX protocol, which is often used for stage lighting.

 > [!NOTE]
-> You must wait for the previous transmission of finish before starting a new transmission that incorporates a break signal.
+> The previous transmission must finish before starting a new transmission that incorporates a break signal.

 The following code sample shows how to transmit an array of bytes using the DMX protocol:
 ```cs